probablyanasian/CurrencyBot/README.md

 ### Owner only:
 ```
-flushdb:                                        no parameters; Clears the currently used RedisDB
+.flushdb:                                        no parameters; Clears the currently used RedisDB

 .award [value] [user]:                           2 parameters; Gives the specified [user] [value] money.